danielwellman/bane/README.md

 * The server accepts a connection and then drops it immediately (CloseImmediately)
 * The service can send megabytes when kilobytes are expected. (rough approximation with the DelugeReponse)
 * The service can refuse all authentication credentials.
 (HttpRefuseAllCredentials)
+* The request can sit in a listen queue until the caller times out.
+(TimeoutInListenQueue)

 The following behaviors are not yet supported; they require the configuration of an HTTP server.
 See the implementation of HttpRefuseAllCredentials for a simple example of an HTTP behavior.